 Is WiFi 6 Backwards Compatible with Previous WiFi Generations?

 Short answer: Yes.

-Since WiFi 6 uses both 2.4 GHz and 5 GHz frequency bands, it’s backward compatible with all the previous WiFi generations.
-However, the wireless speed of the devices will depend on the WiFi standard that the devices are operating under.
+Since WiFi 6 uses both 2.4 GHz and 5 GHz frequency bands, it’s backward compatible with all the earlier WiFi generations.
+However, the wireless speed of the devices will depend on the WiFi standard that the devices are using.